master-chetu/Typing_Challenge/README.md

 # Typing_Challenge
-Checking the speed of typing and making yourself better
+Check the speed of your typing and making yourself better